huntfx/MouseTracks/README.md

   Keyboard heatmaps and gamepad inputs are also supported.

 - ### Live Preview
-  The GUI includes a real-time preview of tracking data, combining thumbnail renders with live input.
+  The GUI includes an optimised real-time preview of tracking data, combining thumbnail renders with live input.

 - ### Image Rendering:
   Renders are generated at full quality, regardless of resolution changes.
 Each input type is tracked independently and merged during the render process.